Principal Body System: Skeletal

 Several nutrients can help boost collagen level.
-Antioxidants such as vitamin E, sulphur, silica and the omega EFAS (essential fatty acids are all important to collagen production.
-Vitamin C is also renowned for supporting the formation of collagen but there's no need to supplement it to horses as their gut microbes produce vitamin C; for us humans, though, we definitely need to add it to our diet.
+Antioxidants such as vitamin E, sulphur, silica and the omega EFAS (essential fatty acids) are all important to collagen production.
+Vitamin C is also renowned for supporting the formation of collagen but there's no need to supplement it to horses as the equine liver produces plentiful vitamin C. For us humans, though, we definitely need to add it to our diet.

-Collagen fibres are somewhat unusual in having large amounts of two amino acids, hydroxylysine and hydroxyproline, both of which can be found in micronised linseed, which is invaluable for joint comfort.
+Collagen fibres are somewhat unusual in having large amounts of two amino acids, hydroxylysine and hydroxyproline, both of which can be found in micronised linseed, which is - in my humble opinion - invaluable for joint comfort.
 These two amino acids are important for formation of all three types of collagen and are also needed to provide the different collagen types with their appropriate amount of strength and flexibility.
 Several studies have shown that linseed supports connective joint tissue, and also reduces pain, inflammation and swelling of compomised and/or injured joints.